About Liquid Trade Waste

 • Plaster arrestor

-Shoalhaven Water’s pre-treatment requirements are in accordance with the Liquid Trade Waste Regulation Guidelines, 2009 and our Liquid Trade Waste Policy.
+Shoalhaven Water’s pre-treatment requirements are in accordance with the Liquid Trade Waste Regulation Guidelines 2021 and our Liquid Trade Waste Policy.

-Council’s Liquid Trade Waste Discharge to the Sewerage System policy outlines the type of food businesses that require, and those that may not require, the installation of a grease arrestor.
+Council’s Liquid Trade Waste Discharge policy outlines the type of food businesses that require, and those that may not require, the installation of a grease arrestor.

 If you are considering starting up or purchasing a food business, it is important to understand the type of cooking, preparation and serving you will be doing, to determine if a grease arrestor is required.